raspberrypilearning/touch-free-tap/en/step_7.md

 --- /task ---

 --- task ---
-Optional upgrade: Connect to an **IoT service** to upload valve activity or flow data.
+Connect to an **IoT service** to upload valve activity or flow data.
 Collect environmental and use data for logging and analysis.
 --- /task ---